cmb-sy/cat-nyanko-Generator/README.md

 # outline
-I create a nyanko-world using react that allows you to give love to cats.
+I created a nyanko-world using react that allows you to give love to cats.
 I developed for the purpose of studying react.

 # demo